ParsaMohammadpour/algorithm-assignment-1/README.md

 # algorithm assignment
-&emsp; This was algorithm university course first assignment.
+&emsp; This was algorithm university course 1st assignment.